More at rubyonrails.org:

 ApplicationRecord.connected_to(role: :reading, shard: :shard_one) do

-Person.first # Reads from primary_shard_one_replica
+Person.first # Reads from primary_shard_one_replica.

-Dog.first # Reads from animals_primary
+Dog.first # Reads from animals_primary.

 end